HacKanCuBa/blake2signer/docs/docs/contrib.md

 ### Dependencies

-All dependencies are managed by [poetry](https://python-poetry.org/).
-Project related dependencies are handled at the project's root, whereas docs related dependencies are treated separately in the `docs` subdir.
+[Poetry](https://python-poetry.org/) manages all dependencies.
+Project-related dependencies are handled at the project's root, whereas doc-related dependencies are treated separately in the `docs` subdir.

 Splitting dependencies like this is a bit annoying, but it was necessary due to an incompatibility between `mkdocs` and `flake8` (due to [`importlib-metadata`](https://github.com/PyCQA/flake8/pull/1438)).
 And it turns out to be not that bad, given that now we can create a proper requirements file for [Read The Docs](https://readthedocs.org/projects/blake2signer/).